dpborges/picblog/README.txt

   Solution: changed Dev PORT to 3000 to match port used with prod
     build and top match port set in AppConfig.js

-> (TBD) See if I can rename picblog-new to picblog.
+> (DONE) See if I can rename picblog-new to picblog.
 I would like picblog to become the new app name for the blog portion of the application

-  Solution: - (done) Copy picblog-new directory to picblog directory
-   - (done) delete the git repository inside the newly created picblog directory
-   - (done) run git init
-   - (done) create a new repository called picblog on github
-   - (done) push local github to remote
-   - (done) delete picblog-new from github
-   - rename picblog-new to picblog-new-DELETE
-> Once I know the new picblog evironment is operational and able to push to remote, I can delete  picblog-new-DELETE
+> (DONE) Once I know the new picblog evironment is operational and able to push to remote, I can delete  picblog-new-DELETE

+> (DONE) See why Blog Post "How to Plan a Watch Party" on page 2 is returning 404

-> Look at previous razzle implemention to see how I set up the k8s and docker folder structure and follow same structure in nextjs.
+> (DONE) Look at previous razzle implemention to see how I set up the k8s and docker folder structure and follow same structure in nextjs.

 INGRESS implemenation

-> Dockerize my nextjs picblog server; decide how I will distinguish between a picblog test and prod docker container.
+> (DONE) Dockerize my nextjs picblog server; decide how I will distinguish between a picblog test and prod docker container.
   Document recommended approach for building and retrieving docker images associated to test and prod environment.
-If you can have labels in docker images, then use an env label for test and prod
+If you can have labels in docker images, then use an env label for test and prod.
+  Solution: The only image you need in docker hub is your production image

-> Stand up a basic kubernetes cluster with a single picblog container where I can access it from the browser.
-May need ingress set up.
-If so, document this (if not already documented).
+>  (DONE) Stand up a basic kubernetes cluster with a single picblog container where I can access it from the browser.
+This will require setting up a ingress nginx controller.

 > Check in code after successfully deployment